Actindo-AG/Documentation/DatabaseAndReporting/Integration/05_ManageUserRights.md

 ## Grant access rights to a user group

 Assign user access rights to control access to specific data.
-The following access rights must be individually granted to a user group based on their user role:
+The following access rights must be individually granted to any user group with a role other than administrator:

 - **Execute query via API**
     The user can execute a managed query via API if this option has been enabled in the query.
 - **Queries**
     Depending on the access permission type granted, the user can read, create, update, delete, and execute queries.
-Besides, queries must be individually selected to be executed.
+Additionally, access rights must be granted for each individual predefined query.
 - **Query categories**
     Depending on the access permission type granted, the user can read and save query categories.
 - **InfluxDB**